aselshall/pr/README.md

 | **Responsiveness to feedback (20%)** | Applies instructor feedback constructively and shows steady improvement | Applies feedback inconsistently or delays acting on it      | Frequently ignores feedback or repeats previous mistakes       |
 | **Teamwork and communication (10%)** | Engages respectfully and professionally with the instructor and advisor as collaborative team members | Communication is polite but lacks consistent collaboration  | Dismissive, uncooperative behavior, or unprofessional      |

-#### Absence and rescheduling
+#### Absence and Rescheduling
 - One unexecused absence will not affect your grade provided that you informed the instructor in advance
 - Rescheduling with credit is only permitted for an execused absence
 - Unexecused absence or rescheduleing without an execused absence results in zero for this meeting
 - Execused absence requires written documentation as outlined in the [Execused Absence Policy](https://aselshall.github.io/pr/#execused-absence-policy)

 ### Project Presentation
 Final presentations will take place on **April 22 (6:00–7:30 pm)** or as scheduled during class, and location will be announced once scheduled.
 Alternatively, you can present your work at [Eagle X](https://www.fgcu.edu/eaglex) for extra credit.
 Winning an Eagle X Research Award guarantees an “A” grade, provided that the project report is submitted.
 Your presentatin should be well-organized, professional, with visual aids.
-Your presentation should follow the guidelines and rubric discussed in progress meetings.
+Your presentation should follow the guidelines and rubric of the [final presentation](https://aselshall.github.io/pr/hw/presentation).

 ### Project Report
 Students must complete and report on their independently chosen projects.
-Required submissions include a interim report, and final report.
-The interim report is ungraded but will receive instructor feedback to improve the final report.
-Your reports must be professional, polished, and free of errors.
+Your report must be professional, polished, and free of errors.
 You must adhere to citation and plagiarism policies including including proper references.
-You need to follow the guidelines and rubric discussed in progress meetings.
+Your report must adhere this [rubic](https://aselshall.github.io/pr/hw/rubric).
+Data falsification involves manipulating real data, while data fabrication involves inventing data that does not exist.
+Any instance of data falsification or fabrication will result in a grade of zero for the assignment and further actions according to [FGCU policies and procedures](https://fgcucdn.fgcu.edu/studentlife/studentconduct/files/academic_integrity_flowchart_2019.pdf).

 ### Late Assignment Policy
 - If you encounter challenges that may affect your ability to submit on time, please communicate with the instructor as early as possible to explore possible accommodations.